lucas-montes/rec_rsys/README.md

 - [ ] Save data and results
 - [ ] Create some sort of "cache" to avoid multiples recalculations
 - [ ] Use ndarrays of some sort of efficient sci-library
+- [ ] Compare the performance and results between Generic types, f32 and f64.

 ## How to:
 - *Docs structure :*